The Fifth Season (novel): Plot

-In a prologue, an extraordinarily powerful orogene discusses the sad state of the world and laments the oppression of his race.
+In the prologue, an extraordinarily powerful orogene discusses the sad state of the world and laments the oppression of his people.
 He then uses his enormous power to fracture the entire continent across its length, threatening to cause the worst Fifth Season in recorded history.
-The story then follows three female orogenes (Essun, Damaya, and Syenite) across the Stillness from different time periods.
+The story then follows three female orogenes (Essun, Damaya, and Syenite) from across the Stillness.

 Essun

 Essun is a middle-aged woman with two young children living in a small southern comm named Tirimo.
 Secretly, she is an orogene, a human with the ability to manipulate earth and stone by absorbing or redirecting heat and energy from elsewhere.
 Her children have orogenic abilities as well, which often manifest themselves subconsciously, requiring Essun to constantly work to avoid their discovery.
 One day, she arrives home to find her young son has been beaten to death by her husband after inadvertently revealing his orogenic abilities.
 Her husband has taken their daughter and left town.
-Numb with grief and rage, she instinctually shunts the massive earthquake from the events of the prologue, which has just arrived from up north, around the comm.
-This saves it from complete destruction, but alerts the townspeople an orogene is present.
+Numb with grief and rage, she instinctually shunts the massive earthquake from the events of the prologue, which has just arrived from up north, around the comm which saves it from complete destruction, but alerts the townspeople an orogene is present.

 Due to the massive earthquake and ominous signs coming from the North, the townspeople are aware that a Fifth Season is likely imminent.
-When Essun attempts to leave the village she is outed as an orogene, and an angry mob attempts to kill her.
+When Essun attempts to leave the village to follow her husband and reclaim her daughter, she is outed as an orogene, and an angry mob attempts to kill her.
 In a rage, she kills many townspeople by leeching the heat from their bodies, freezing them solid, accidentally destroying the comm's only water supply in the process.
-She runs away, intent on following her husband and reclaiming her daughter.

 Soon after leaving the comm, she encounters Hoa, a strange boy with ice-white skin and hair, who begins following her.
-Later she meets Tonkee, a commless and curious woman.
+Later, she meets Tonkee, a commless and curious woman.
 Together, they journey south, encountering the vast devastation caused by the "rifting" up north.
 Eventually, they arrive at a hidden comm called Castrima, built in a huge underground geode.